Hurricane Leslie (2018): Coimbra District

-The storm made landfall near Figueira da Foz, which is located 200 km north of Lisbon.
+The storm made landfall in Figueira da Foz, which is located 200 km north of Lisbon.
 Authorities in Lisbon requested that all residents remain indoors.
 Around 800 people took refuge in a concert hall in Figueira da Foz.
 Wind gusts of 176 km/h downed trees and traffic signs, with the former causing several traffic accidents.
 In the city, six vehicles were damaged by a collapsing building, and another five were damaged by falling trees.
 Multiple homes in the area were deroofed.
 Three schools and the Figueira da Foz District Hospital were damaged by the storm.
 Near the shoreline, a car was pulverized and a restaurant was reduced to rubble.
 A roof was ripped off a building and blown across an esplanade by strong winds.
 A high-voltage power pole collapsed in Leirosa, falling on a house; the roof of the house subsequently collapsed.
 A surf instruction center near Praia da Leirosa was lifted onto another property.
 Strong winds picked up a trailer and tossed it on top of another.
 At least 80 trailers were either damaged or destroyed in the park.
 Hundreds of residences, businesses, and fishing piers sustained damage.
 Figueira da Foz was considered the worst-hit municipality, with the storm inflicting €38 million (US$46.2 million) in damage.

 At least 3,500 trees were downed near Serra da Boa Viagem alone.
 The core trees of the forest, which had survived two wildfires in 1993 and 2005 and a major storm in 2013, was largely destroyed.
 Falling trees smashed concrete picnic tables at a park.
 The roofs of four bungalows sustained damage, and the balcony cover and glass of another was shattered.
 The Casa do Parque suffered roof damage; six changing rooms experienced both internal and roof damage, and a dishwashing station was destroyed.
 Nearly 40 percent of the trees in the Choupal National Forest were either damaged or felled by Leslie.